 Jolene Bostwick, PharmD

 Dr. Bostwick is the Assistant Dean for Co-Curriculum and Professional Development and Clinical Professor of Pharmacy at the University of Michigan College of Pharmacy.
 She received her PharmD degree from the University of Michigan College of Pharmacy.
 Following graduation, she completed a specialty residency in psychiatric pharmacy with Kaiser Permanente in Denver, CO.
 She practiced as a psychiatric pharmacist for 15 years, developing pharmacy services in inpatient and outpatient psychiatry, before transitioning into her current administrative role.
 Past administrative roles include serving as Associate Chair of the Department of Clinical Pharmacy at the University of Michigan College of Pharmacy.
-She is the Course Director of Patient Care and Communication (P506) and the Lifelong Learning course sequence, as well as co-Director of the electives Well-being for Professional Success (P507) and Foundations of Pharmacy Leadership (P617).
+She is the Course Director of the Lifelong Learning course sequence, as well as co-Director of the electives Well-being for Professional Success (P507) and Foundations of Pharmacy Leadership (P617).
 In addition to the didactic teaching of pharmacy students, Dr. Bostwick serves as a preceptor for pharmacy students and residents.
-She is an active member of the American Association of Psychiatric Pharmacists (AAPP), currently serving as the Annual Meeting Director and has served as past Chair of the Program and Student Committees as well as Annual Meeting Director.
-Dr. Bostwick is also a member of the Rho Chi Pharmacy Honor Society and has published 80 articles and book chapters, largely focusing in psychiatry, teaching, and the role of psychiatric pharmacists.
+She is an active member of the American Association of Psychiatric Pharmacists (AAPP), currently serving on the AAPP Board of Directors, and has served as past Chair of the Program and Student Committees as well as Annual Meeting Director.
+Dr. Bostwick is also a member of the Rho Chi Pharmacy Honor Society and has published more than 80 articles and book chapters, largely focusing in psychiatry, teaching, and the role of psychiatric pharmacists.

 Oversight of Co-curricular Program